ComputeCanada/magic_castle/docs/README.md

 **default value**: `{}`

-Defines a map of hostnames to pre-allocated floating ip addresses.
+Defines a map of hostnames to preallocated floating ip addresses.
 If this variable is not set the instances tagged as public will be assigned a floating ip managed by Terraform.
 Instances that are tagged a public but do not have an entry in this map will also be